kld-anouar/PixelGen16x16/README.md

 If you like this work, please consider giving a ⭐ to our repository.
 Special thanks to the [Diffusion Models Class by Hugging Face](https://github.com/huggingface/diffusion-models-class) for their resources and inspiration.

+# Dataset License

+The dataset used in this project is licensed under the Apache 2.0 License.
+Proper credit is given to the original dataset creators, and the dataset follows the terms outlined in the license.

+# License

+This project is licensed under the MIT License.

+Additionally, all content in this repository is available under the Creative Commons Attribution 4.0 (CC BY 4.0) License.
+This means you are free to share and adapt the material as long as appropriate credit is given.